-Delta Gamma chapters need to be intentional about our social media.
+Now more than ever, Delta Gamma chapters need to be intentional about our social media.
 Before posting on chapter accounts, please consider the following:

-- Is there a larger social/cultural/political movement happening that would take precedence over your post and/or make your post appear ignorant or oblivious? - Are images on your social media diverse? - o Both in their reflection of membership representation, and also in their content? - Have you highlighted the way your chapter connects with alumnae to showcase lifetime engagement in Delta Gamma? - Do your posts show variation between staged and candid photos? - Do the images look authentic? - Are you representing all aspects of your chapter and Delta Gamma values? - o Educational and Cultural Interests - o Philanthropy - o Social Responsibility - o Friendship - o Character - Have you collaborated with the director of social media to make a larger social media plan? - Have you had a few sisters and/or the communications adviser review the content to make sure that it will be perceived in the way you intended? - If asking sisters to review, have you made sure to ask a diverse set of sisters? - o Consider diversity of interest, year in school, hometown, major, race, body type and background.
+- Is there a larger social/cultural/political movement happening that would take precedence over your post and/or make your post appear ignorant or oblivious? - Are images on your social media diverse? - o Both in their reflection of membership representation, and also in their content? - Have you highlighted the way your chapter connects with alumnae to showcase lifetime engagement in Delta Gamma? - Do your posts show variation between staged and candid photos? - Do the images look authentic? - Are you representing all aspects of your chapter and Delta Gamma values? - o Educational and Cultural Interests - Philanthropy - o Social Responsibility - o Friendship - Character - Have you made a larger social media plan? - Have you had a few sisters and/or the communications adviser review the content to make sure that it will be perceived in the way you intended? - If asking sisters to review, have you made sure to ask a diverse set of sisters? - o Consider diversity of interest, year in school, hometown, major, race, body type and background.